 There’s two ways that you can get the Opportunity Score.

 Jungle Scout’s Chrome Extension

-First, you can get the Opportunity Score when you purchase the Jungle Scout Pro Chrome Extension.
-The Pro Extension is an annual subscription of $197/year.
-In addition to providing the world’s most accurate Amazon product research data thanks to Accusales™ technology, the Jungle Scout Pro Chrome Extension also comes with the following added in features:
+First, you can get the Opportunity Score when you purchase Jungle Scout’s Basic plan, which includes our Chrome extension.
+In addition to providing the world’s most accurate Amazon product research data thanks to Accusales™ technology, Jungle Scout’s extension also comes with the following added in features:

 - Web App advanced integration.
 Looking for an easy way to keep tabs on hot products?
 Now you can instantly track products with the Web App with the click of a button.

 - Sales item profit calculator.
 A lot of new sellers don’t know how to calculate their profits.
 That’s why we’ve included this built-in calculator to help you predict your product’s future.

 - Dimension and weight of items.
 Determined to find lightweight products?
 This information will help right away, saving you the trouble of finding out the hard way.

 - FBA Fee estimator.
 Want to know how much Amazon’s going to charge for referral and FBA fees?
 We break it down for you.

 The next best way to get a hold of the Jungle Scout Opportunity Score is with our web app features.
 You can gain access to all of our advanced seller features with either Jungle Scout’s Suite or Professional plans.

 - Product Database.
 Looking for an easy way to sort through all of Amazon’s products?
 The product database does just that, allowing you to sort by product tiers, seller types, prices reviews, ratings, and more.